Alexandra Herrera: Winning at Worlds - 2023-present

 Herrera won six of the seven LPRT doubles titles - with partner Montserrat Mejia - in the 2023-24 LPRT season, and in singles, she was in two finals, and finished the season ranked 4th.

 Herrera and Montserrat Mejia won gold in Women's Doubles at the 2024 World Championships in San Antonio, Texas.
 They defeated Guatemalans Gabriela Martinez and Maria Renee Rodriguez in the semi-finals, 11–4, 12–10, 11–9, and Argentina's Natalia Mendez and Maria Jose Vargas in the final, 11–3, 9–11, 15–13, 7–11, 11–7.
 She also helped Mexico win the Women's Team title, as they defeated the US in the semi-finals and Argentina in the final.

 Her success with Montserrat Mejia at Worlds led to them being named World Games Athletes of the Month for August 2024.

+Herrera won three gold medals at the 2026 Central American and Caribbean Games in Santo Domingo, Dominican Republic.
+She defeated Gabriela Martinez of Guatemala in Women's Singles final, 11-6, 12-10, 11-9.
+In Women's Doubles, Herrera and Montserrat Mejia beat Martinez and Maria Renee Rodiguez in the final, 11-8, 11-4, 11-6.
+In the Women's Team final with Mexico versus Guatemala, Herrera lost her singles match to Martinez, which forced a tie-breaking doubles match that she and Mejia won to take the gold medal.
+Herrera now has seven Central American and Caribbean Games medals: six gold and one bronze.

 Career summary

 Herrera has been successful both internationally for Mexico - winning gold at the World Championships, Pan American Games, Pan American Championships and Central American and Caribbean Games - and on the Ladies Professional Racquetball Tour, winning three events in her career and finishing two seasons as the #2 player on tour.